phongnn/react-kho/docs/DataNormalization.md

 }
 ```

 If we store the data as it is into our client-side cache, we may have problems with data updates.
 In the example above, when we want to change a user's avatar, we will have to find and update it in multiple places.
-That's rather inconvenient and prone to errors.
+Doing so is inconvenient and prone to errors.

-Data normalization process moves nested objects out and replaces them with references.
+Data normalization moves nested objects out and replaces them with references.
 This way, each object has only a single copy in the cache, and thus can be easily updated.
 The article above looks somewhat like this after being normalized:

 ```json
 {